heyyy-sebastian/switch-n-play/readme.md

 - Pop-Up functionality for bio paragraph: should slide up over image on click
 - Add list of former/founding members
 - Add current performer bios
+- Adjust proportions of some of the performer photos so they're less warped

 ###Media Page
 - Press Section with links to news articles